mezzio/mezzio/doc/book/features/router/piping.md

 This is done purposefully, to provide excellent baseline performance, and to prevent feature creep in the library.

-Expressive uses and exposes piping to users, with one addition: **middleware may be specified by service name, and zend-expressive will lazy-load the service only when the middleware is invoked**.
+Mezzio uses and exposes piping to users, with one addition: **middleware may be specified by service name, and mezzio will lazy-load the service only when the middleware is invoked**.

-In order to accomplish the lazy-loading, zend-expressive wraps the calls to fetch and dispatch the middleware inside a `Zend\Expressive\Middleware\LazyLoadingMiddleware` instance; as such, there is no overhead to utilizing service-based middleware _until it is dispatched_.
+In order to accomplish the lazy-loading, mezzio wraps the calls to fetch and dispatch the middleware inside a `Mezzio\Middleware\LazyLoadingMiddleware` instance; as such, there is no overhead to utilizing service-based middleware _until it is dispatched_.

 > ### Service-based middleware in version 1
 >
-> In Expressive 1.X versions, lazy-loading middleware was handled by wrapping
+> In Mezzio 1.X versions, lazy-loading middleware was handled by wrapping
 > the middleware inside a closure which composed the container.
 >
 > This posed a problem for Stratigility 1.X-style error handling middleware, as
-> zend-stratigility identified error handling middleware by its arity (number of
+> laminas-stratigility identified error handling middleware by its arity (number of
-> function arguments); as such, zend-expressive defined an additional method for
+> function arguments); as such, mezzio defined an additional method for
 > piping service-driven error handling middleware, `pipeErrorHandler()`.
 That
 > method had the same signature as `pipe()`:
 >